Skip to main content

 Organizational leaders must meet the demands of their employers as they deal with the many challenges and uncertainties in the work world.
 They must be flexible, ready to pivot and adapt to change, and accountable for their workers’ experience, productivity, and well-being.
 The future of work requires leaders to be aware of workers’ experience and emotional well-being.
 Workers who spend more time in positive than negative emotions are more creative, engaged, and productive, have better attendance, and are less likely to leave or experience mental harm or mental illness.

 This program focuses on opportunities.
 Leaders who are aware that every interaction with their workers matter, are more likely to create positive emotions.
 The by-product is leaders are perceived as approachable, trustworthy, and caring.
+This only happens when leaders can build TRUST and increase workers’ confidence that their workplace is psychologically safe, free of fear and silence, and where they feel welcomed, valued, and included.

 Learning Objectives